nocomplexity/SecurityArchitecture/architecture/threadmodels.md

 DDoS attacks are hard to prevent.
 However, every security or privacy architecture should take DDoS attacks into account.
-This to design solution that are more resistant against the easy DDoS attacks.
+This to design solutions that are more resistant against the easy DDoS attacks.

 Problems due to DDoS Attacks: - DDoS attack is an attempt to make a systems inaccessible to its legitimate users. - The bandwidth of the